yangruisxy/jekyll-now/_posts/2018-6-12-Simple-Ray-Tracer.md

 title: A Simple Ray Tracer
 ---

 Here is a blog talking about my simple ray tracer for the cmpm265's final project.
+My ray tracer was built in C++ programming languages.
+It mainly contains the following features.